-Iraq profile - timeline - BBC News
+Iraq profile

 1941 - Britain re-occupies Iraq after pro-Axis coup during Second World War.

-1958 - The monarchy is overthrown in a left-wing military coup led by Abd-al-Karim Qasim and Abd-al-Salam Muhammad Arif.
+1958 - The monarchy is overthrown in a left-wing military coup led by Abd-al-Karim Qasim and Abdul Salam Arif.
 Iraq leaves the pro-British Baghdad Pact.

-1963 - Prime Minister Qasim is ousted in a coup led by the Arab Socialist Baath Party.
-Arif becomes president.
+1963 - Prime Minister Qasim is ousted in a coup led by the pan-Arab Baath Party.
+General Arif, who broke with Mr Qasim four years earlier, becomes president.

-1963 - The Baathist government is overthrown by Arif and a group of officers.
+1963 - The Baathist government is overthrown by President Arif and a group of officers.

 Baathists sieze power